njones61/adsolve/docs/index.md

 ## Overview

-This project implements a numerical solver for one-dimensional advection-diffusion problems in porous media.
+This project implements solvers for one-dimensional advection-diffusion problems in porous media.
+It supports:
+- Transient numerical simulation (finite differences) of concentration profile evolution
+- Analytical steady-state solution for the same boundary value problem

 The solver is designed to simulate solute transport in a vertical column of soil beneath a lake, where upward groundwater flow interacts with downward diffusion from the lake.

 This code was developed by Norm Jones [njones61@gmail.com](mailto:njones61@gmail.com) and is hosted on the following github repo: [https://github.com/njones61/adsolve](https://github.com/njones61/adsolve).

 ## Features

-- **1D Advection-Diffusion Solver**: Numerical solution using finite difference methods
+- **Transient solver**: Numerical solution using finite difference methods (explicit, implicit, Crank–Nicolson)
+- **Steady-state solver**: Closed-form analytical solution with Dirichlet boundaries
 - **Flexible Parameters**: Test various scenarios including:
   - Head differences
   - Concentration differences